The Fantastic Four: First Steps: Theatrical

 The Fantastic Four: First Steps had its world premiere at the Dorothy Chandler Pavilion in Los Angeles on July 21, 2025.
-The premiere was live-streamed on Disney+ – a first for a Disney premiere – featuring interviews with the cast and creatives along with an exclusive sneak peek at the film, with a replay available following the live-stream.
-The premiere also featured a performance of Michael Giacchino's Marvel Studios logo fanfare and an orchestral suite of selections from the score by a large orchestra and chorus live on stage preceding the film.
+The premiere was live-streamed on Disney+—a first for a Disney premiere—featuring interviews with the cast and creatives along with an exclusive sneak peek at the film, with a replay available following the live-stream.
+The premiere also featured a performance of the film's musical suite, conducted by Giacchino.
 The film was released in the United States on July 25, in IMAX, ScreenX, and 4DX.
 It had previously been scheduled for November 8, 2024, February 14, 2025, and May 2, 2025.
 It is the first film, and start, of Phase Six of the MCU.

 Home media

 The Fantastic Four: First Steps was released for digital download on September 23, 2025, and on Ultra HD Blu-ray, Blu-ray, and DVD on October 14.
 The home media releases include deleted scenes, a gag reel, director's commentary, and featurettes.
 The film was released on Disney+ on November 5, with an IMAX Enhanced option.

-In the United Kingdom, The Fantastic Four: First Steps debuted at No. 1 on the Official Film Chart for the week ending October 1, ahead of 28 Years Later and Ballerina.
-The film moved to No. 3 on the chart for the week ending October 8, and then ranked No. 7 for the week ending October 15.
+In the United Kingdom, the film debuted at No. 1 on the Official Film Chart for the week ending October 1, ahead of 28 Years Later and Ballerina.
+First Steps moved to No. 3 on the chart for the week ending October 8, and then ranked No. 7 for the week ending October 15.

-In the United States, The Fantastic Four: First Steps topped Fandango at Home's weekly digital sales and rental chart for the week ending September 28, following its premium digital release on September 23.
-The film also reached No. 1 on iTunes.
+In the United States, the film topped Fandango at Home's weekly digital sales and rental chart for the week ending September 28, following its premium digital release on September 23.
+It reached No. 1 on iTunes as well.
+The film again ranked No. 1 on Fandango at Home's Top 10 titles for the week ending October 5.
+It subsequently remained in the service's top 10 up until the week ending November 23.
+On physical media, the film was the top-selling title on Circana's VideoScan chart for October 2025 and ranked sixth in November.
+The film ranked tenth on the Top Selling Titles on Disc (DVD and Blu-ray combined) of 2025.
+It recorded a sales index of 34.95 relative to the year's top-selling title.
+Blu-ray formats accounted for 71% of total unit sales, including a 37% share from 4K Ultra HD.
+The film also placed sixth on both the Top Selling Blu-ray Discs of 2025 and the Top Selling 4K Ultra HD Blu-rays of 2025.

 Analytics company Samba TV, which gathers viewership data from certain smart TVs and content providers, reported that the film attracted 439,000 U.S. households during its first six days on PVOD.
-The Fantastic Four: First Steps again ranked No. 1 on Fandango at Home's Top 10 titles for the week ending October 5.
-The film later placed fourth for the week ending October 12, and subsequently seventh for the week ending October 19.
+Nielsen Media Research, which records streaming viewership on U.S. television screens, calculated that the film was streamed for 556 million minutes from November 3–9, making it the third most-streamed film that week.
+In the following week, from November 10–16, the film accumulated 344 million streaming minutes, placing seventh for that period.